 Teaching strategy Lectures, seminars, workshops.
 Students will also be expected to actively participate in the classes.
-Expected learning outcomes in terms of Knowledge and The students will be expected to have developed a knowledge and understanding on: understanding of selected cultural issues, core theories, and concepts, and selected primary and secondary material in the discipline of German literary studies.
+Expected learning outcomes in terms of Knowledge and Knowledge and understanding - the students will be expected to have understanding on: developed a knowledge and understanding of selected cultural issues, core theories, and concepts, and selected primary and secondary material in the discipline of German literary studies.